A sincere review of Duolingo

 So, let’s imagine I’m a beginner Polish learner of English.
-How motivating - I’ve noticed that my beloved Duolingo language learning app is obsessed with people’s sex and politically correct images:
+How motivating - I’ve noticed that my beloved Duolingo language learning app is obsessed with people’s sex and politically correct cartoon images:

 On the subject of context, I haven’t seen the sentence: “You are purpler than a cuberdon”, but it does exist according to one bemused reviewer.
-Of course, I frequently tell people that they look as purple as a cone-shaped Belgian candy, so I don’t know what this reviewer was complaining about.
+Actually, I frequently tell people that they look as purple as a cone-shaped Belgian candy, so I don’t know what this reviewer was complaining about.

-INTONATION ON DUOLINGO
+INTONATION PATTERNS ON DUOLINGO